-As noted in Section III, an important change in our barrier-less MapReduce framework is the need to manage the storage of partial results.
-Depending on the category of the Reduce operation involved (see Section IV), the partial result memory complexity can be up to O(records), growing to the number of records executed at the Reducer.
+As noted in Section 3, an important change in our barrierless MapReduce framework is the need to manage the storage of partial results.
+Depending on the category of the Reduce operation involved (see Section 4), the partial result memory complexity can be up to O(records), growing to the number of records executed at the Reducer.
 For large datasets, which MapReduce caters to, this can quickly overflow the in-memory capacity at a server.
-For instance, Figure 2 shows a plot of the amount of heap space used by a Reducer in a MapReduce job which performs a WordCount on a 16GB dataset.
+For instance, the line "In-memory TreeMap" in Figure 2 shows the amount of heap space used by a Reducer in a MapReduce job which performs a WordCount on a 16GB dataset.
 The used memory increased, until the Reducer ran out of available heap space.
 An OutOfMemory exception was thrown and the job was killed around 80s.